|Nutritional Guidelines (per serving)|

 You can use any kind of cereal you like.
-This recipe calls for Honey Nut Cheerios or other similar cereal.
-However, you could try anything from Cinnamon Toast Crunch to Lucky Charms to Honey Bunches of Oats.
-You could also add in things like dried fruits and nuts to boost the nutrition and create a lovely texture.
-It's a very simple and versatile recipe!
+This recipe calls for Honey Nut Cheerios or other similar cereal, but you could try anything from Cinnamon Toast Crunch to Lucky Charms to Honey Bunches of Oats.
+You could also add things like dried fruits and nuts to boost the nutrition and create a lovely texture.

 The recipe calls for Greek yogurt but you can also use regular yogurt.
 The Greek yogurt freezes well and stays solid for a long time.
 It is also higher in protein than regular yogurt since it is strained.
 Most vanilla flavored yogurts are sweetened but some are sweeter than others.
 Add honey if you would like to make the yogurt a bit sweeter.

 This recipe uses the freezer to create the bar shape.
 They are perishable but take a while to melt and can easily be eaten on your morning commute and they last up to 6 months in the freezer.
 You can make large batches and have them handy for weeks!
 No cook recipes are especially helpful in the summer months because there is no need to heat up the house with a stove or oven when you can simply whip these bars up in the freezer.
 They are also individually wrapped after they have been frozen.
 It's as easy as unwrapping an ice cream sandwich!
 Who doesn't love pretending to eat ice cream for breakfast?